-This question was thoroughly answered in our article about the cost of living in Vietnam.
+This question was thoroughly answered in our article about the cost of living in Vietnam and the cost of living in Ho Chi Minh City specifically.
 But to give you an estimated answer, a shared apartment is between $220-$350.
 A studio apartment is from $350, an entire apartment ranges between $400 and up while a house with a garden starts from $600.
 The prices vary depending on the location and the size of the apartment or house.
 Some expats say it’s cheaper in Hanoi some says Ho Chi Minh is more affordable.
 I’ve lived in both, in my experience I feel like Hanoi is cheaper but the quality of apartments in Ho Chi Minh is better.
 Smaller cities like Hoi An, Hue, Da Nang, Nha Trang, and Mui Ne can be cheaper than Hanoi or Ho Chi Minh City.

 Finding an apartment in Vietnam may take some time depending on which time of the year you arrive.
 You can find more information about finding an apartment in Vietnam here or check our recommendation for the best Vietnam hostels, a place to stay while you are looking for an apartment without spending too much.

 How much is the deposit for the apartment

 The normal rule for signing and moving to a new apartment is that you pay a one-month deposit and one-month advance.
 This may differ in every landlord and/or city.
 My apartment at that time was a shared one, I was paying $239 or 5,449,797.50 VND.
 Therefore, I had to pay $478 or 10,899,595.00 VND, this was in Ho Chi Minh City.
 Depending on the length of your contract, some landlords may ask for a two-month deposit and a one-month advance.
 It’s safe to say to have at least $600 if you are going to move to a shared apartment with six months contract.